anthonyrende/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Expose the following end points

-* GET /users/mine - return the user and todo based off of the authenticated user.
+* GET /user/mine - return the user and todo based off of the authenticated user.
 You can only look up your own.
-It is okay if this also lists the users roles and authorities.
+It is okay if this also lists the user roles and authorities.
-* POST /users - adds a user.
+* POST /user - adds a user.
 Can only be done by an admin.
 ```
 {
     "username": "cinnamon",